 - missing out on bugfixes

 - lower performance

 A word of warning: when upgrading, try to focus on the upgrading.
 Don’t think: “oh, while we’re at it, we’ll move to an event-based architecture and change our underlying data store.”
 This just increases the risk of things going wrong.

 How to upgrade is worth a separate post entirely, and is very much a technical concern.
 But you’ll definitely want to reduce the risk.

 One way to gradually upgrade could be to extract specific pieces of functionality into smaller services and move those to the newer platform.
 This allows you to evolve towards the newer platform and possibly towards a microservice architecture, which could be an extra benefit.

 Another recommendation is to extract pieces of your application into libraries that are more framework or platform agnostic.
-In the case of .NET, you will want to ask your team to port code to separate libraries that target the .NET Standard.
-This allows these libraries to be run on both the older .NET Framework and on the newer .NET Core.
+In the case of .NET, you will want to ask your team to port code to separate libraries that target the .NET Standard (2.0 or lower).
+This allows these libraries to be run on both the older .NET Framework and on the newer .NET Core and .NET 5.
 But this technique might not always be an option, depending on the framework or platform you’re application is running on.